Chart Color Schemes

 Mudgeeraba has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 50 projects likely influencing the region.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 50 projects likely impacting the region.
 Notable ones are Teak Mixed Use Development, Merrimac Technology Park, Raba Urban Farm Hub, and Mudgeeraba Aquatic Centre Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.